Appracatappra/SwiftletBarcodes/README.md

 * One generates the requested barcode at the system specified size.
 * The other generates the barcode at a given `width` and `height`.

+> **NOTE:** Barcode generation is NOT supported on watchOS and is only included as a stub to support cross platform development.

 <a name="Installation"></a>
 ## Installation